nigeljohnson73/coin73/miners/README.md

  * Currently CURL is needed to make the API calls.
 Ensure you have `php-curl` installed.
  * PHP 5 and up should work.
 Tested on PHP 7.4
+ * Requires a SOCKS proxy to handle TOR requests

 ## Operation